theohbrothers/Generate-DockerImageVariants/README.md

 $VARIANTS = @(
     # Our first variant
     @{
-        tag = 'curl-git'
+        tag = 'curl'
         # Specifies a distro (optional).
 If you dont define a distro, you assume all your variants use the same distro.
         # In contrast, if a distro is specified, variants will be generated in their respective distro folder, in this case, '/variants/alpine'
         distro = 'alpine'

         buildContextFiles = @{
-            # An array of files to copy to the Build Context
+            # Specifies the paths, relative to the root of the repository, to recursively copy into each variant's build context
             copies = @(
                 '/app'
             )